Brigadier Gerard (horse): Stud record

 Just over four weeks after his final race Brigadier Gerard was loaded onto the horsebox for the return journey to the headquarters of British racing.
 This time the destination was Egerton Stud, Newmarket which lies within hailing distance of four of the Brigadier's most memorable successes, the Middle Park Stakes, the 2000 Guineas and two Champion Stakes, all memorable in their own way.
 Whatever high hopes the syndicate who bought into Brigadier Gerard held the terms and conditions of using his services appeared to be a huge gamble and were strongly criticised in the racing press.
 The terms and conditions were that only breeders that race their own produce could use his services and any stud that sells yearlings is barred.
 No-one can know how damaging these rules and conditions were to the Brigadier's stud career with many claiming they were punitive, misguided and Canute-like.
 Andrew Caulfield of The Sporting Life concluded "Only four British and Irish stallions could claim as good a figure as Brigadier Gerard.
 These were Rainbow Quest, Sadler's Wells, Kris and Caerleon.
 With his fertility failing, Brigadier Gerard was retired in 1987.
 Altogether he sired 320 foals which is less than Saddlers Wells sired in his first six crops".

 Brigadier Gerard died in 1989 and his remains are interred in the gardens of the Swynford Hotel (formerly Swynford Paddocks), Six Mile Bottom, Newmarket.
 He appears in the fifth generation of 2015 US Triple Crown winner American Pharoah's pedigree, via his son, General.

-Perhaps Brigadier Gerard wasn't such a failure after all but with only two Group 1 winners and a total of 25 stakes winners from 14 crops, he has to be regarded as a disappointing sire.
+With only two Group 1 winners and a total of 25 stakes winners from 14 crops, he has to be regarded as a disappointing sire.

 Assessment and honours

 Brigadier Gerard was given an end-of-year Timeform rating of 141 in 1971, making him the equal highest rated horse of the year, alongside Mill Reef.
 He topped the Timeform ratings in 1972 with 144, the joint second highest figure at that time given for a flat racehorse, equal with Tudor Minstrel and one pound behind Sea Bird.
 The Brigadier Gerard Stakes at Sandown is named in his honour.
 In the 1972 British Horse of the Year poll conducted by the Racegoers' Club, Brigadier Gerard polled all forty of the available votes, making him the first horse to be unanimously elected to the honour.

-John Skeaping the renowned sculptor with expert knowledge of equine anatomy pronounced him as the best-looking and most perfectly formed horse he had ever seen.
+John Skeaping, the sculptor with advanced knowledge of equine anatomy, pronounced him as the "best-looking" and "most perfectly formed horse" he had ever seen.